tim-smart/effect-io-ai/effect/Effect-tapBoth.md

 # tapBoth

-The `tapBoth` function allows you to inspect both the success and failure outcomes of an effect, performing different actions based on the result.
+Allows you to inspect both success and failure outcomes of an effect and perform side effects for each.

+**Details**

-This function is useful when you need to handle both successful results and failures separately, allowing for side effects such as logging, metrics collection, or conditional actions based on whether the effect succeeded or failed.
-It provides a way to react to the outcome of an effect without altering the result.
+This function enables you to handle both success and failure cases separately, without modifying the main effect's result.
+It is particularly useful for scenarios where you need to log, monitor, or perform additional actions depending on whether the effect succeeded or failed.

+When the effect succeeds, the `onSuccess` handler is executed with the success value.
+When the effect fails, the `onFailure` handler is executed with the failure value.
+Both handlers can include side effects such as logging or analytics, and neither modifies the original effect's output.

+If either the success or failure handler fails, the overall effect will also fail.

 To import and use `tapBoth` from the "Effect" module: